 $ sudo lshw -class network *-network description: Ethernet interface product: Ethernet Controller X550 vendor: Intel Corporation logical name: eno1 version: 01 serial: a4:bf:01:23:45:67 capacity: 10Gbit/s driver: ixgbe firmware: 0x800012c3 link: yes autonegotiation: on

 The JSON output from sudo lshw -json is well-structured and easy to parse with jq.
 For fleet-wide hardware inventory, you can script this across hosts with SSH and aggregate the JSON into a central database.
-Pair it with port scanning tools to correlate network interface data with active services.
+The XML output (-xml) is an equally valid alternative if your tooling prefers XML — it uses the same hardware tree structure and is often the preferred format for integration with configuration management platforms like Ansible or Puppet.
+Pair either format with port scanning tools to correlate network interface data with active services.

 inxi: The System Summary Tool